 You can select the Journals/Articles search for articles on the Library OneSearch main page, or you can use Search Everything and then select for articles on the results page.
 The following video looks at the second option.

 Journal articles are important for most kinds of academic research.
 With OneSearch, you can limit to scholarly/peer reviewed articles only and focus the results to the most relevant by choosing one or more subject terms.
-You can also download full text for many of the items found, and you can create citations in the format of your choice.
+You can also download full text for many of the items found.
 This video shows you how:

 It's good to have a few sample citations to check against the citations created by OneSearch.
 Here they are: